Apologies if I've missed visiting some of my favorite blogs this month. You'll read why below.

 - My second post was about Email Marketing Services, explaining why I'm recommending Aweber to all new clients – after much deliberating and chopping and changing in my own business.

 - In the week when my client's software went live I knew I'd have no chance to produce a good blog post, so I asked my friend James McAllister to do an Interview.
 He did a sterling job for me, handling the comments etc which saved me a lot of time and stress.
 You'll see from the number of comments it attracted that it was a popular post.
-So another big thank-you to James at Help Start My Site.
+So another big thank-you to James at James McAllister Online.

-- Finally, more or less back in the saddle, I continued my New Year clean-up with a Review of Social Fresh Start and Twitter Tips.
-In a nutshell I had so many Twitter accounts from old blogs that I couldn't maintain any of them adequately – so I've drastically pruned my Twitter accounts, and am using Sue Worthington's Social Fresh Start course to keep me on track.
+- Finally, more or less back in the saddle, I continued my New Year clean-up.
+In a nutshell I had so many Twitter accounts from old blogs that I couldn't maintain any of them adequately – so I've drastically pruned my Twitter accounts.
 Apparently I have to wait 30 days for the old Twitter accounts to be properly closed down after deactivation.
 In the meantime they are still emailing me – but I hope they will do the decent thing and disappear after the 30 days!

 So… I started the New Year focused on a fresh start because my offline client's software upgrade going live should have freed up more time for my online business.
 The software upgrade is running pretty well (touch wood) with only minor glitches, and I'm starting to pick jobs off my never-ending “to-do” list.